 How can you nurture a friendship with your mother-in-law?
 How do you deal with conflict and misunderstandings with your husband’s family?
 How can you infuse more grace into your relationship with your mother-in-law or your daughter-in-law?
 The resources below are designed to encourage you as you seek the grace to enrich the relationships in your family.

-Jessiqua begins our series by introducing us to her family, devoid of in-laws.
+Our series begins with an introduction to a family devoid of in-laws.
 You may be surprised at the perspective this post gives you!

 Susan Alexander Yates shares insight from a mother-in-law’s perspective.
 Don’t miss this glimpse into her heart!
 (Here’s the companion piece, for mothers-in-law.)